 My cutting garden is divided into five 2.5 ft. x 32 ft. long raised beds.
 The paths are lined with landscape fabric to stifle weeds.
 I plant the beds themselves so densely that after one early-season weeding, there's not a spare inch room for weeds to grow.
 For more on how I keep my cutting garden nearly weed-free, read my blog post, Weeding With a Broom.

 It takes about 300 plants to fill a cutting garden of this size, which is why I start almost everything myself from seed.
 Growing from seed also allows me to grow many varieties that are difficult if not impossible to find at local nurseries.
 The seeds usually get sown in 6″ x 10″ fiber flats.
-Once the seedlings have one or two sets of leaves, I transplant them into six-packs or any little pots that are 2″ or 3″ in diameter, such as Cow Pots.
+Once the seedlings have one or two sets of leaves, I transplant them into six-packs or any little pots that are 2″ or 3″ in diameter.
 When these transplants get set out into the garden mid-May, I usually plant several compatible varieties in each row; they help support one another and by midsummer, every bed resembles a living bouquet.

 Feverfew (Tanacetum parthenium 'White Wonder')